B-VAMSHIDHARREDDY/ShelfIdentification/README.md

 This project is a Dockerized Python application based on the official Python 3.10-slim image.
 It runs a web server using Django to serve your application on port 80.

+**To use the API for shelf identification, follow these steps:**

+- Send a POST request to the /shelf-identification/ endpoint with a JSON payload containing your shelf layout.

+- The API will analyze the layout and return the identification results.

+- The results will include information about the shapes found in the layout and their positions.

 ## Prerequisites

 - [Docker] [https://docs.docker.com/get-docker/]